 I also wouldn’t want to have to clean it out of a car.
 While it is pretty straightforward, it’s still not a pleasant task.
 After all, it’s pretty foul and can be harmful to health when breathed in.

 Another reason to dry out a car interior is to prevent water spots.
 Depending on the fabric of your interior, water spots can start to form.

 Water spots aren’t harmful to health, but make your interior look trash.
 Nobody wants spillage outlines or stains on their seat.
 It looks disgusting and will definitely make your passenger think twice about riding in your car.

 Drying the interior of a car is straightforward, however, you may need some basic tools and equipment.

 - Cat Litter

-The best way to do this is by using air.
-With a regular fan, hairdryer or even blow dryer, you’ll be able to target the areas that are still moist or damp to touch.
+The best way to remove moisture and dampness is by using hot air.
+Using a fan, hairdryer or heat gun, you’ll be able to dry areas that are still damp.

 Finally, you may even want to add a dehumidifier into the mix.
 This will remove any excess moisture, helping to prevent mold and other unwanted particles from growing.